By Carrie Milligan, M.D., psychiatrist, Providence Behavioral Health

 In addition to taking advantage of help from medical professionals, there are many things you can do to help yourself:

 Practice stress management.
 For those of us who are rabid multitaskers, simply learning how to prioritize and break down those endless to-do lists into short-term goals can really help reduce anxiety.
 Yoga, meditation, deep breathing and other techniques can help as well.
-Explore other ways to manage the stress in your life.

 Make sleep a priority.
 You probably already know how much sleep you need to feel good and function well – and you're probably not getting that.
 It's a cycle that's hard to break out of: Stress causes sleeplessness and sleeplessness causes more stress.
 But it's important to make sleep a priority, because depression and anxiety are hard to treat in people who don't get enough sleep.
 Medication can help, but before you resort to that, commit to making some changes in your sleep habits, like shutting off the computer or TV well before lights out, going to bed and getting up at the same time every day, and banishing light from the bedroom.
-Learn more about how to improve sleep.

 Lean on your support systems.
 Women tend to take on more responsibility than they should – and to shoulder it almost entirely on their own.
 If you have a partner, have a talk about sharing the load a bit more, or bringing in someone to help.
 If you are carrying an unmanageable load at work, talk with your supervisor about helping to prioritize tasks.
 And don't drop social engagements due to lack of time – now is the time you need your friends for venting, laughing and relaxing.